garfix/nli-go/doc/manual/knowledge-engineer/function-reference/grammar.md

 # Grammar predicates

-Predicates that can be used in the sense of grammar rules.
+Predicates that are primarily used as part of the sense of grammar rules.

 ## Intent